miguelmartins/ssr/README.md

 ![plot](figures/tentativa.png)

-The top 2nd-4th rows show arbitrarly selected feature maps for depth 1,2, and 3 of a SSR-U-Net, respecitvely.
+The top 2nd to 4th rows show arbitrarily selected feature maps for depth 1,2, and 3 of a SSR-U-Net.
-The bottom 2nd-4th rows show the singularity strength at each point of these filters.
-Note how SSR captures hidden structure from all scale.
-In the 2nd and 3rd images it encodes textural information.
-In the last case, it outlines borders around edges, specially those close to the region of interest.
+The bottom 2nd to 4th rows show the singularity strength at each point of these filters.

+Note how SSR captures hidden structure from all scales.
+In the 2nd and 3rd columns, one can see it encodes textural information.
+In the last column, it outlines borders around edges, especially as they get closer to the region of interest.
 ### Recommended requirements
 1. Use anaconda/miniconda to create a __python 3.10.12__ virtual environment:
     ```zsh